Sirapop-Srisung/Collaborative-Poster-Generator/README.md

 2. Guide Preview
 3. A1 Tile Preview

-These three canvases update instantly when you change the title, paper size, grid, template, uploaded images, logo watermark, watermark opacity, or logo size.
+These three canvases update instantly when you change the title, paper size, grid, uploaded images, logo watermark, watermark opacity, or logo size.
 They match the pages produced by the Generate PDF Preview button.